qfpl/blog/content/drafts/intro-to-state-machine-testing-2.md

 The part of `leaderboard` that has had the most attention is the registration and authentication, which is what we'll be focussing on with our tests.
 As it currently stands, the registration process is pretty simple.
-A special endpoint allows the first, and only the first, successful registration to happen without any other checks.
+A special endpoint allows the first --- and only the first --- successful registration to happen without any other checks.
 This first user is unconditionally an administrator, which allows them to register subsequent users.

-Already we have a stateful property that we'd like to uphold: No matter what, the special endpoint for the first player registration should only succeed once.
+There's more to `leaderboard`'s API, but we've already uncovered a stateful property that we'd like to uphold: No matter what, the special endpoint for the first player registration should only succeed once.
 Let's test it!

 ## State machine